Staffing

 Turnaround time for employment screening depends on the level of detail you request and the types of additional verifications you need.
 A basic criminal background check using the US OneSEARCH can return results instantly for most of the United States, but some states impose additional restrictions that can add one to three business days to the process.
 Verification checks can take additional time based on the detail an agency requires or the number of organizations we must contact.
 In extreme cases, such as those requiring referencing an international criminal system, screening may take several weeks.
 Most commonly, though, you can make background checks for staffing swift and streamlined.

-Get monthly updates on Staffing
+Get instant updates on Staffing

 State Criminal Search